chinmai-sd-123/chinmai-sd-123/README.md

 ## Featured Projects

 ### Intelligent Customer Support Ticket Classification System
-- Built an end-to-end NLP system for automated customer support ticket triaging
+- Built an end-to-end **ML-powered AI system** for automated customer support ticket triaging
-- Used classical ML (TF-IDF + Linear SVM), avoiding deep learning by design
-- Handled noisy and obfuscated text using character-level n-grams
+- Used **classical NLP + Linear SVM** for strong generalization on noisy real-world text
-- Implemented urgency detection, priority assignment, and department routing
+- Integrated **urgency detection, priority assignment, and department routing**
+- Clean separation between ML models and business logic
 - Deployed as a Flask web application with REST API and frontend

 ### House Price Prediction
-- Developed an end-to-end regression pipeline
+- Developed an end-to-end regression pipeline with feature engineering
-- Performed feature engineering and model comparison
-- Selected ElasticNet based on validation RMSE and generalization performance
+- Compared multiple models and selected ElasticNet based on validation RMSE
+- Focused on bias–variance tradeoff and interpretability

 ### Titanic Survival Prediction
 - Structured preprocessing and feature engineering
-- Evaluated multiple classification models with cross-validation
+- Model comparison using cross-validation
-- Focused on generalization rather than leaderboard optimization
+- Emphasis on generalization rather than leaderboard optimization

 ### AI-Powered Astronaut Health Monitoring System
-- Designed an AI-based system to analyze physiological data and assess health risks
+- Designed an **AI-based system** to analyze physiological data and assess health risks
+- Focused on decision support and risk assessment
 - Presented at an IEEE International Conference
 - Publication currently under review